Welcome to the Tabla Theka blog, your trusted resource for learning tabla.

 Pashtu Taal is a popular rhythmic cycle (taal) in Hindustani music, composed of 7 matras (beats).
 Although it shares the same number of beats as Roopak Taal, its theka (basic pattern) and vibhag (division) structure are different, giving it a unique feel.
 It is widely used in light classical, folk music, and devotional songs, making it an accessible yet engaging rhythm for performers and listeners.

-Watch a Demonstration of Pashtu Taal
+Watch a Live Demonstration of Pashtu Taal

 Pashtu Taal's 7 matras are organized into 3 divisions (vibhags) with a pattern of 3-2-2.
 This structure is defined by 2 taalis (claps) and 1 khaali (wave), which shapes its distinct rhythmic flow.